Human rights in Kyrgyzstan: Political history

+Areas of concern

 Press freedom

-Press freedom in Kyrgyzstan has been increasing since the crackdown on the media that preceded the 2017 elections and the pluralism in the Kyrgyz media landscape is exceptionally high in the Central Asian region.
-While performing relatively well, issues remain for journalism in the country.
-Sensitive government information is often inaccessible, journalists risk sanctions for covering controversial topics (like corruption) and ineffective media policy and management weaken the role of journalism in the country.
-Critical journalism is present in the country, but many media outlets don't cover topics that are too politically sensitive.
+Journalists risk sanctions for covering controversial topics (like corruption) and ineffective media policy and management weaken the role of journalism in the country.
+Critical journalism is present in the country, but many media outlets do not cover topics that are too politically sensitive.
 Journalism in Kyrgyzstan, especially when related to religious topics or inter-ethnic relations, often still lack neutrality in its coverage.
+Authorities can often use article 278 of the Kyrgyzstani criminal code to judicially harass journalists, such as in the case of Kanyshai Mamyrkulova, who was found guilty of "calling for mass riots" after criticising a border agreement between Kyrgyzstan and Tajikistan.